SpyrosDellas/mathematics-for-machine-learning/README.md

-### Jupyter Notebooks developed for "Intro to Data Science" by Udacity
+### Jupyter Notebooks developed for "Mathematics for Machine Learning Specialization" by Imperial College London, Coursera